 Here are some signs of presbycusis:

 Ask yourself, are you having trouble hearing higher pitched sounds, like your grandkids’ voices, your phone ringtone, or your microwave’s timer?
 Do you feel confused and overwhelmed trying to hear conversations in busy restaurants?
-Then you should get your hearing checked.
+If so, then you should get your hearing checked.

 The good news is that it’s relatively easy to learn if you have this hearing issue.
 Hearing clinics and audiologist offices can check for presbycusis and other hearing loss conditions.
 They can ensure you know the exact state of your hearing health.

-Your hearing loss might not be presbycusis at all.
 First, the audiologist will use an otoscope (that special lighted tool that goes into your ear canal) to check for inflammation.
-If there is inflammation, that could be a sign of infection and you might be referred to an ear, nose, and throat doctor, possibly be even be given a prescription or over-the-counter medicine to take care of the issue.
+If there is inflammation, that could be a sign of infection and you might be referred to an ear, nose, and throat doctor, or possibly be given a prescription or over-the-counter medicine to take care of the issue.
 The audiologist will also check to see if wax buildup or other blockage is causing your hearing problems — in that case, clearing the blockage should fix the problem.